 Detoxifying Beauty Treatments

-When perusing your favorite spa’s menu of services, consider these detoxifying options:
+When perusing your favorite spa’s menu of services (or when booking an appointment with Canyon Ranch), consider these detoxifying options:

 Sea Salt Scrubs

 Dead skin essentially blocks cell turnover and regeneration.
 It also traps in environmental toxins that can further contribute to dry, dull skin.
-In this detoxifying treatment, the grittiness of the sea salt sloughs off superficial skin—and the impurities in it—to cleanse and rejuvenate.
-After removing dead skin at the surface, the salt’s nourishing properties give the added bonus of remineralizing the skin, improving its hydration and overall health.
+In this detoxifying treatment, the grittiness of the sea salt sloughs off superficial skin — and the impurities in it — to cleanse and rejuvenate.
+After removing dead skin at the surface, the salt’s nourishing properties give the added bonus of remineralizing the skin, to improve its hydration and overall health.

 These detoxify the skin the same way sea salt scrubs do.
-What makes these treatments extra sweet, however, is the fact that sugar contains natural alpha hydroxy acids, which help cells regenerate properly.
+What makes sugar scrub treatments extra sweet, however, is the fact that sugar contains natural alpha hydroxy acids, which help cells regenerate properly.

 Mud or Clay Treatments